-- The initials of other students present at the incident, if they were not injured, injured and saw a nurse, or injured and saw a doctor. - The Date; including month, day, and year. - The specific location where the incident occurred (circle all that apply) - The Behavior Plan category: Non-restrictive, I, II, III - Complete signature and title of staff writing the incident.
-If the incident involved a restraint then all staff involved in the restraint must sign. - Check off if there were no injury to staff, if they were injured and saw the nurse, or if they were injured and saw the doctor. - Restraint monitor refers to the person who oversees the restraint.
+- The initials of other students present at the incident, if they were not injured, injured and saw a nurse, or injured and saw a doctor. - The Date; including month, day, and year. - The specific location where the incident occurred (circle all that apply) - Complete signature and title of staff writing the incident.
+If the incident involved a restraint then all staff involved in the restraint must sign. - Circle if there were no injury to staff, if they were injured note the nature of the injury.
+Restraint monitor refers to the person who oversees the restraint.
 That is, the person who makes sure the student is safe during the restraint.
-There is observation for : - Respiratory distress, as evidenced by coughing, wheezing, gasping air, pale skin color, blue discoloration of the lips. - Seizure activity - Other medical conditions, such as vomiting, excessive gagging. - If a student is injured, unless hold is to prevent further injury. - If staff is unable to safely execute the restraint (e.g.) too few staff, environment not safe, staff is unable to hold the student. - Start and stop time for the incident.
-Include whether it occurred at am or pm. - Describe the antecedents (events/behaviors) prior to the Incident/Accident. - Describe the students general behavior that day (recent days, if possible). - Include what activity the student was engaged in prior to the incident. - Describe behaviors in the order in which they occurred. - Describe behavior in specific, objective, measurable terms.
-For example, instead of writing, "student aggressed toward staff" write "Mary punched staff in stomach 2 times". - Report only what was seen and done (if a student tells you that another student hit him, report that). - Circle the behaviors the student exhibited. - Write any other inappropriate behaviors the student exhibited in the space provided - Circle any de-escalation efforts. - Write any other techniques used in the space provided (e.g. Engaging other students in appropriate interactions and playing) - Circle the restraint type used and if more than one type then sequentially ordering them (e.g. 1, 2, 3...) - Write any other type of restraint used in the space provided.

-- Record the restraint start time, restraint stop time, restraint duration, and the number of attempts to fade the restraint. - Attempts to fade the restraint should be made as soon as the student stops actively resisting the restraint. - Record new restraints when an attempt to fade exceeds 1 minute.
+There is observation for: - Respiratory distress, as evidenced by coughing, wheezing, gasping air, pale skin color, blue discoloration of the lips. - Seizure activity - Other medical conditions, such as vomiting, excessive gagging. - If a student is injured, unless hold is to prevent further injury. - If staff is unable to safely execute the restraint (e.g.) too few staff, environment not safe, staff is unable to hold the student. - Start and stop time for the incident.
+Include whether it occurred at am or pm. - Describe the antecedents (events/behaviors) prior to the Incident/Accident. - Describe the student's general behavior that day (recent days, if possible). - Include what activity the student was engaged in prior to the incident. - Describe behaviors in the order in which they occurred. - Describe behavior in specific, objective, measurable terms.
+For example, instead of writing, "student aggressed toward staff" write "Mary punched staff in stomach 2 times". - Report only what was seen and done (if a student tells you that another student hit him, report that). - Check off/Describe the behaviors the student exhibited. - Write any other inappropriate behaviors the student exhibited. - Check off any de-escalation efforts. - Write any other techniques used in the space provided (e.g. Engaging other students in appropriate interactions and playing) - Check all the restraint types that apply and if more than one type then sequentially order them (e.g. 1, 2, 3...) - If a student's possession(s) are removed during the incident, the Human Rights Officer must be notified.
+Indicate yes or no if this notification occurs. - Record the restraint start time, restraint stop time, restraint duration, and the number of attempts to fade the restraint. - Attempts to fade the restraint should be made as soon as the student stops actively resisting the restraint. - Record new restraints when an attempt to fade exceeds 1 minute.
 That is, you release your hold and the student is not exhibiting any dangerous behavior to him/herself or others that cannot be blocked and 1 minute passes.
 If the student exhibits a behavior that is dangerous to him/herself or others and cannot be blocked and a restraint is needed then you would then begin a new restraint.
-If the student began to exhibit dangerous behavior to him/herself or others in less than 1 minute from the release of the previous restraint and they could not be blocked and needed to be restrained again then the previous restraint time would continue. - Administrative designee refers to those people who need to be notified when any restraint occurs (and who can give permission to continue a restraint beyond certain time periods). - Those people who participate in a restraint, no matter what their position, cannot take on the Administrative Designee Position and grant approval for restraints.
+If the student began to exhibit dangerous behavior to him/herself or others in less than 1 minute from the release of the previous restraint and they could not be blocked and needed to be restrained again then the previous restraint time would continue.

+- Include Parent/Guardian notification whenever a restraint occurs.
+This must include the name of the parent/guardian, date, time and by what method (phone/email/in-person). - Administrative designee refers to those people who need to be notified when any restraint occurs (and who can give permission to continue a restraint beyond certain time periods). - Those people who participate in a restraint, no matter what their position, cannot take on the Administrative Designee Position and grant approval for restraints.